buchholzs/Szene/Readme.txt

 Matedit2
 ========
 You can modify the material using various sliders.
+Load a scene file or use the default standard.scx.
+Click on one of the materials in the material list and change its properties with the sliders.